Who is the programme for?

 What are the entry requirements?

+There is no formal entry requirement, however, you must have an active EHCP.
 To apply you will need to ask your Local Authority to consult with Orchard Hill College.
-All applicants must have an active EHCP.
-We would like to meet you for an assessment before you join us at College.
-We want to make sure this is the right programme for you and talk about how we can focus your learning around your chosen area of interest.
+We would like to meet you for an assessment before you join us at college to make sure this is the right programme for you.

 About the programme